This topic contains the following information:

 Follow the installer directions.
 The program will be installed in the Program Files\BMC Software\ARSystem directory by default.

 You do not need to install the localization toolkit.
-Installation should take 1-4 minutes depending on the size of your computer.
+Installation should take 1-4 minutes depending on the performance of your computer.

 4. To customize an application, open the BMC Remedy Developer Studio tool and use the port number to log in to the system.